vsaias/cmpt125spring2026/assignments/a1/README.md

 ## Basic Requirements

-- **Your programs must compile using the [assignment makefile](makefile)**.
+- **Your program must compile using the [assignment makefile](makefile)**.
 A standard Linux/Unix compiler will be used, e.g. g++ or c++.
 If your program doesn't compile, then the marker might spend a minute or two checking it to see if the problem is a simple mistake or typo.
 But if they can't quickly fix it, then they will give it 0.
 Ensuring your program compiles is your responsibility.

-  Please note that if you choose to develop your programs without using the [assignment makefile](makefile), you are still responsible for ensuring it compiles and runs properly with it.
+  If you choose to develop your program without using the [assignment makefile](makefile), you are still responsible for ensuring it compiles and runs properly with it.

 - **The student info and statement of originality is filled out in each file**.
   The program might not be marked if this missing or incomplete.